This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 In the summer of 2020, Moto responded to say they were trialling cheaper fuel prices.
 Moto's commitment was to compete with local petrol stations (though specifically not local supermarkets) at selected sites, to see whether lower prices would sell in higher volumes.
 Moto have commissioned a specially-created road sign to promote their cheaper fuel prices.

 When the first motorway services were being designed, the emphasis was on the motoring side of things.
 Operators were expected to sell fuel, repair broken vehicles and operate a recovery service - the food and toilets were almost a mere a bit on the side.
-As a result, it was hard to find a developer who was excited by both selling fuel and serving food.
+Those 'services' that were available for your vehicle are the reason that today we tend to call these places "service areas", "service stations" or just "services".

-In addition, the government were very concerned about a fuel monopoly, so they required at least four brands of fuel to be made available - and those brands had to be agreed in writing.
+In addition, the government were very concerned about a fuel monopoly, so they required at least four brands of fuel to be made available - and those brands had to be agreed in writing and each sourced separately.
 That suggestion dated back to an investigation by the Monopolies and Restrictive Practices Commission into so-called 'solus' petrol stations which took place shortly before the first motorways opened.
 They published a report in 1965, when there were a handful of motorway services open, which remarked that the Ministry of Transport needed to ensure that budget fuel brands aren't pushed out of motorway sites.

-The motoring industry changed fast at this time, and the Ministry were more concerned that the requirement to sell four brands of fuel was putting off potential operators.
-The requirement was informally reduced to two brands in 1973, and then this and other regulations were removed all together in 1979.
-What followed was a long period where the petrol station appeared to be completely detached from the rest of the service area, while the operators invested mostly in food/retail.
+The motoring industry changed fast at this time, and the requirement to sell four brands of fuel was informally reduced to two brands in 1973, and then this and other regulations were removed all together in 1979.
+What followed was a long period where the petrol station appeared to be completely detached from the rest of the service area, while the operators invested mostly in food and retail.

 The Applegreen/Welcome Break business model of being a fuel brand as well as a food one is like a return to old times, where the whole service area is run under one brand name.